Before you go, do your research

 Don’t draw attention to yourself

-There are a couple of other ways you can avoid drawing attention to yourself.
-First, keep in mind that speaking a different language than the locals signals to others that you are a foreigner.
-I usually try not to speak loudly in English when I’m in public to make myself less of a target.
-If I’m in a place where theft and robbery are a risk, I also avoid taking photos in public so that I don’t stand out.
-Another thing to avoid is looking lost in public.
-If you’re lost or need to look at a map, step inside somewhere to figure things out or ask for directions.
-On that note, check out the App section of my Resources page to find out how to use Google Maps offline without data when you’re abroad.
+Try to blend in.
+Keep in mind that speaking a different language than the locals signals to others that you are a foreigner and, therefore, an easier target.
+I usually try not to speak loudly in English when I’m in public abroad.
+If I’m in a location where theft and robbery are common, I avoid taking photos in public so that I don’t stand out.
+Another thing to avoid is looking lost or distracted in public.
+If you need to look at a map or your phone, step inside somewhere to do so or to ask for directions.
+On that note, check out the “App” section of my Resources page to find out how to use Google Maps without data so you don’t get lost.

 Getting around

-In general, wear a seat belt if you can.
+Always wear a seatbelt if there is one.
 Road safety and drunk driving are issues everywhere.
 If you’re unlucky, seat belts make the difference between life and death.

 Private transportation

-I avoid taking taxis because the driver has full control.
+I generally avoid taking taxis off the street in foreign countries.
 If you need to take a taxi, it’s best to have your hotel, assuming it’s reputable, call a trusted taxi service for you.

-I always try to use a ride-sharing app.
-You have full price transparency, can share your ride with a contact on your phone for safety purposes, follow along on the map to make sure you’re going in the right direction, and easily report issues in the app if needed.
+In most places, I opt for a ride-sharing app.
+You have upfront price transparency, can share your ride with a contact on your phone for safety purposes, follow along on the map to make sure you’re going in the right direction, and can report issues in the app.

 Public transportation